 This is particularly true in a case like yours, where no sinful act has been committed, no other person has been harmed or defrauded, and there is no broken relationship in need of repair.
 As the apostle James writes, "Each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full grown, brings forth death" (James 1:14, 15).
 If and when your inappropriate emotions find expression in inappropriate words and actions – and we hope and pray this never happens – that will be the time for accountability, remorse, and confession.
 Until then, you're better off keeping this matter between yourself and the Lord.

 Let's expand on that last thought a bit.
 If a storm of this nature is raging inside your heart and mind, we'd suggest that you need to get serious about doing business with God.
 Instead of dumping on your husband and jeopardizing your marriage, you should be confessing your illicit feelings to Him.
 Remember the words of David in Psalm 51:4 – "Against You and You only have I sinned and done this evil in Your sight."
 Make this prayer your prayer.
 Ask God to give you the strength to stay faithful to your marriage vows.
 In the meantime, say and do only what you believe to be in the best interests of your husband, his friend, and your marriage.

-You can call our trained, licensed Christian counselors here at Focus on the Family to discuss these principles at greater length.
+You can call our trained, licensed Christian counselors to discuss these principles at greater length.
 Our counselors can also provide you with referrals to qualified family counselors practicing in your area.

-In this iQuestions video from Focus on the Family, Dr. Greg Smalley discusses what you can do to redirect yourself when you have feelings for someone who is not your spouse.
+Setting Boundaries With the Opposite Sex: Dr. Greg Smalley discusses what you can do to redirect yourself when you have feelings for someone who is not your spouse.